 The Endocrinology Clinic is located on the 4th floor of the Kirklin Clinic and is staffed by Drs.
-Carlos Arguello, Fernando Ovalle, Richard Rosenthal, T. Brooks Vaughan and Amy Warriner.
+Carlos Arguello, Deepti Bahl, Fernando Ovalle, Ivania Rizo, Richard Rosenthal, T. Brooks Vaughan and Amy Warriner.
 Our clinic is open from 8am-5pm Monday thru Friday.
 We diagnosis, evaluate and treat patients with type 1 and type 2 diabetes mellitus, bone and mineral disorders and diseases of the thyroid, parathyroid, adrenal glands, and the pituitary.
 In evaluating patients we consult with other specialists in radiology, pathology, laboratory medicine, surgery and other medical specialties.
 Patients can expect excellent and thorough evaluations of their medical condition with appropriate feedback and recommendations provided to their primary care provider.
 The clinic is staffed by a clinic coordinator, a team leader, four nurses, and a host of medical support staff to assist in your visit to the Endocrinology Clinic.

 The Division of Endocrinology, Diabetes and Metabolism also participates in multidisciplinary clinics involving additional specialists to provide a “one stop” comprehensive approach.